|Getting the full knee-down from bike fit guru Andy Pruitt, knee guy to the cycling stars (including the US Cycling Federation). Watch videos|

-My knees, which were starting to sound like I was hiking through a thick carpet of autumn leaves relatively when descending a flight of stairs, are not falling apart after all.
+My knees, which were starting to sound like I was hiking through granola when descending a stairs, are not falling apart after all.
 I merely have a relatively benign form of crepitus.
-Wiki it and you'll see that it's a term for anything resulting in knoisy knees.
+Wiki it and you'll see it's a term for anything that leads to innoisy knees.
 In my case, no bones or diminished cartilege seems to be involved - just fluid.

 I consulted RoadBikeRider.com's Ed Pavelka on this last year, who wrote: Lynette -- you need to see a cycling medical specialist.
 The best in the business is Andy Pruitt at the Boulder Center for Sports Medicine.
 If you can't go to Colorado maybe he can recommend someone in your area.
 Generally, pain behind the knee indicates a saddle that's too high.
 But there can be alot more to it than that.
 Good luck. -- Ed

-At the suggestion of Mike Sherry, coach for the NY Empire Cycling Team, I made an appointment with knee guru Dr Andrew Feldman.
+Since I was in NYC, I decided to go local at first.
+At the suggestion of Mike Sherry, coach for the NY Empire Cycling Team, I made an appointment with NYC knee guru Dr Andrew Feldman.

-My pink tikit caused a bit of a sensation when I wheeled it into the waiting room where it took its place among the crutches and walking frames.
-I felt a bit guilty sitting among people with some serious orthopedic problems; although misfortune can strike us all, "use it or lose it" should be our mantra until further notice.
+My pink tikit caused a bit of a sensation when I wheeled it into the waiting room where it took its place among the parked crutches and walking frames.
+I felt a bit guilty sitting among people with some serious orthopedic problems.

 In fact, he continued to flip through the Bike Friday catalog I brought along (to prove I wasn't merely a couch potato wasting a sports medico's time) during the entire consult.

 "Stop riding a bike," joked Feldman as he entered the room.
-Then more seriously, "Yes if you stopped, your knees would get better.
+Then more seriously, "Yes if you stopped riding, your knees would get better.
 But my job is to keep people doing their sport - i.e. manage without damage."

-He looked at the x-rays and I sat there dreading the result - a friend told me about his ex who was a mogul skier, and had to have bone fragments sucked out from under her kneecaps to be able to walk again.
+He looked at the x-rays and I sat there dreading the result - a friend had told me about his ex, a mogul skier, who had to have bone fragments sucked out from under her kneecaps to be able to walk again.